datasig-ac-uk/esig/examples/drone_identification/README.md

 # Path Signatures for Drone Identification using Esig
 [drone_identification.ipynb](drone_identification.ipynb) is a [Jupyter](https://jupyter.org/) notebook which demonstrates the use of path signatures obtained using esig.
 The hypothetical use case involves distinguishing between simulated drone and non-drone objects.
-The notebook is viewable directly from gitlab, however Jupyter is recommended for best results.
+The notebook is viewable directly from gitlab, however Jupyter is recommended for best results when rendering mathematical notation.

 ## How to Run
 The notebook attempts to install the packages listed in [requirements.txt](requirements.txt) automatically when executed.